zuozhenggh/learning-library/oci-library/oci-hol/java-management/multiple-managed-instances/multiple-managed-instances.md

     </copy>
     ```

-  Copy and paste the contents of the install key file downloaded in last step into the editor.
+  Copy and paste the contents of the install key file downloaded from the previous step into the editor.

   Customize following parameters:
     * **AgentDisplayName**: Add a display name for Management Gateway
     * **GatewayPort**: 4479
-    * Remove the parameters starting with Service.plugin.* parameter.
-These parameters are agent-specific and are only used for agent installations.
+    * Remove the parameters starting with Service.plugin.* parameter.These are agent parameters which are only used for agent installations

      > **Note:** This lab will be using **GatewayPort** 4479, but you can choose any port recommended by your organization.